vibeus/vibe-website/content/blog/ways-that-a-digital-whiteboard-can-help-you-start-your-own-business/index.md

 ---
-title: "Ways That A Digital Whiteboard Can Help You Start Your Own Business"
+title: "Ways That A Digital Whiteboard Can Help You Start a Business"
 slug: ways-that-a-digital-whiteboard-can-help-you-start-your-own-business
 author: Karen Belz
 date: 2020-06-17